Home » About

 Her dedication to encourage producers and consumers to explore the regenerative agricultural space demonstrates the support and hope of future generations who are wanting to restore the natural world and food production systems.

-Jess grew up in the wheatbelt town of Merredin where her interest in agriculture and passion for the environment began.
+Carrie grew up on a sheep and cereal grain farm in Lake Grace, where her interest in agriculture and passion for the environment began.

-She moved to Perth to study a Bachelor of Science in Environmental Science and Botany, and is completing the final year of her degree in 2024.
+She moved to Perth to study a Bachelor of Science in Conservation and Wildlife Biology, followed by a Graduate Certificate in Environmental Assessment and Management.

 The RegenWA Steering Committee is an advisory group of leading farmers and key industry stakeholders who represent the RegenWA network.